 How do you add cards to and complete a collection?

 To add a card to a collection, you must first have the card in your inventory.
-Then, on the specific collection page, move to the card(s) and hit X/A so that a green check mark appears on the card.
-When you are finished collecting cards for that set, make sure to hit the Options/Start button and “Yes” to lock in those cards to your collection.
+Then, on the specific collection page, move to the card(s) and hit X or A so that a blue check mark appears on the card.
+When you are finished collecting cards for that set, make sure to hit the Options or Start button and “Yes” to lock in those cards to your collection.
 When you view them again, the card will be noted as “collected” and locked into the collection.

 To complete a collection, you must lock in all the cards of a given collection.
 For Live Series teams, this usually means 40 cards.
 Some of the equipment collections do not need you to collect every piece, just enough to trigger the final reward.